realworldocaml/book/en/concurrent-programming-with-async.md

 One of the most common newbie errors with Async is to forget to run the scheduler.
-It can be a bewildering mistake, because without the scheduler, your program won't do anything at all; even calls to `printf` won't actually reach the terminal.
+It can be a bewildering mistake, because without the scheduler, your program won't do anything at all; even calls to `printf` won't reach the terminal.

 It's worth noting that even though we didn't spend much explicit effort on thinking about multiple clients, this server is able to